smoeding/puppet-openssl/REFERENCE.md

 Data type: `Enum['2','5']`

 The generator to use.
-Check the openssl documentation for details about this parameter.
+Check the OpenSSL documentation for details about this parameter.

 Default value: `'2'`